rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 Many of the DWR rainfall stations which were still active at the end of the 1861–1875 period appear in British Rainfall only from 1877 onwards.
 British Rainfall gives 'The Met.
 Council' or similar as observer for these records.
 1877 was the point at which the Met Office began supplying its rainfall records to British Rainfall, usually with no back-filling.

-For these cases, there is no overlap in time between the 1861-1875 DWR data set and the rainfall figures held in British Rainfall for the same sites.
+For these cases, there is no overlap in time between the 1861-1875 DWR data set and the rainfall figures held in British Rainfall for the same sites, so there is no comparison of monthly data.

 <img src="Images/Leith_TYR.JPG" width=500>